Joydeepgill/YelpforBathrooms/README.md

    This is a android application (prototype) which was created in order to help users' find public washrooms near their current location.
 This app was made for various types of users' in mind (i.e: male, female, infants, students, nursing mothers, people with disabilites, etc).
+This can also be viewed on [Devpost](https://devpost.com/software/public-restroom-finder).

 ### Contributors:
 - asitu